 The race gained group one status one year after its inception after starting its history as a group three event.

 The Australian Guineas is typically dominated by the colts.
-Only two fillies in the history of the race have gone on to win it.
+Only three fillies in the history of the race have gone on to win it.